 Are REITs underrepresented in your clients’ portfolios?

 If you are among the 83% of financial professionals who recommend the use of REITs1, you recognize that:

-REITs are a low cost, effective and liquid means of investing in this asset class, allowing your clients to build a diversified portfolio that covers the entire U.S. investment market
+REITs have been a low cost, effective and liquid means of investing in this asset class, allowing your clients to build a diversified portfolio that covers the entire U.S. investment market.

 Commercial real estate can bring unique attributes to a portfolio including: